torpakwastaken/discord-wikipedia-bot/README.md

-A simple Discord bot that fetches data from Wikipedia and send it into the Discord chat channel with a link.
+A simple Discord bot that fetches data from Wikipedia and sends it into the Discord chat channel with a link.
 Only two Python libraries are needed for this.
 (Not counting hosting)

 pip install discord.py